Nyazura: Economy

+Education

 Nyazura has two boarding secondary schools with A level classes.
 These are the Zimbabwe Foundation for Education with Production (ZIMFEP) run Mavhudzi High school and the Seventh Day Adventist run Nyazura Mission High School.
 There are also two boarding primary schools.
 These are the St Jude's Primary School located in the heart of the town and Nyazura Mission Primary school.
-In addition Nyazura town has one day secondary school and one day Anglican Church primary school, both named St Stephen's.
+In addition Nyazura town has one day secondary school and one day Anglican Church primary school, both named St Stephen's, one of which is funded by a funeral and insurance company.